LPG Compound: Chemical Composition of LPG Gas

 Copyright © 2019 Elgas Ltd

-Home gas is very popular regardless of whether it is natural gas or LPG.
-Natural gas (methane) it the type of gas used in homes most frequently.
+Home gas is very popular regardless of whether it is natural gas or a cooking gas LPG compound.
+Natural gas (methane) it the household gas used in homes most frequently.
 In areas where natural gas is unavailable, LPG, CNG or Biogas are used.

 Natural gas is delivered via pipelines whilst LPG and CNG are delivered in cylinders or tanks.